rrrene/inch/README.md

   * --private
   * --no-private
   * --[no-]api API
-* Separate CLI::Command responsibilities into Command::Context for object
-  filtering/manipulation and Command::Output for presentation
 * Generalize filter options for visible code objects (adapt from YARD::CLI::Yardoc)
 * Update `inch show` to display natural language descriptions of the detected roles.
-Maybe provide current version of show as `inch inspect`.
+Maybe provide current version of show as `inch inspect`
 * Add support for multiple method signatures for methods (realized via the @overload tag in YARD)
+* Add some kind of "pedantic" mode that suggests even "okay" looking objects if they don't meet all the criteria

 ## License